Uplink036/EchoShield/README.md

     eval:L --> T:model
 ```

-The evaluation model will be using three metrics.
+The evaluation of the model will be done using the following metrics:
-- Word Error Rate
 - Minimal Change
 - Text Similarit